Tom-Gray/ANZ_test/readme.md

 Github Actions will run a build & test on any push to a branch, giving immediate feedback about the proposed changes.
+Tests are run in a Test stage of a Docker multistage build.
+Any test or linting failure will stop the container build.

 A PR can be made to merge the branch to master.
 This PR cannot be approved unless the branch build is successful.